The Kings of the East

 This act seemed to confirm that Russia and China, long vacillating between a historic relationship as friends and foes, were entering a new era of cooperation in strategic partnership to counter U.S. dominance.
 As an example, between 1991 and 1997, China spent $6 billion on Russian armaments.
-Last June, the two countries signed a contract to train Chinese servicemen in Russia’s military schools.
-Further inroads between the two countries have been made since then—most notably in recent weeks.
+In June 1999, the two countries signed a contract to train Chinese servicemen in Russia’s military schools.
+Further inroads between the two countries have been made since then.

 It is evident that both Russian and Chinese officials are eager to form a new alliance and counter perceived American dominance of world affairs.
 Russian diplomats want to create a “multi-polar world,” and they know that the most expedient way to do that is to cement relations with their closest neighbor to the south.